Come Home

 • Coma or death (in the case of an overdose)

-There are also a number of mental, emotional and behavioral repercussions of barbiturate addiction:
+There are also a number of mental, emotional, and behavioral repercussions of an addiction to barbiturates:

 • Isolation, withdrawal from even close friends and family